ethereum/ethereum-org-website/public/content/developers/docs/consensus-mechanisms/poa/index.md

 lang: en
 ---

-proof-of-authority (PoA) the modified version of proof-of-stake and the most used consensus mechanism in testnet networks, it has several implementations with the most well known implementation clique.
+Proof-of-Authority is a reputation-based consensus algorithm that is a modified version of [proof-of-stake](/developers/docs/consensus-mechanisms/pos/).
+It is mostly used by private chains, testnets, and local development networks.
+PoA is a reputation-based consensus algorithm that requires trusting a set of authorized signers to produce blocks, instead of a stake-based mechanism in PoS.

 ## Prerequisites {#prerequisites}